 I was pretty surprised to find out his story on this front, and I thought it was something worth highlighting on its own since many people tune in for Tesla stories who don’t care much about solar and probably skimmed over the solar-focused headline yesterday.

 Like many famous musicians and actors, Akon went on a car-buying spree after becoming rich.
 He had 28 cars, including Lamborghinis, Ferraris, BMWs, and so on.
-However, he found the Teslas to be so much better than anything else, that he got rid of all of his other cars and now just has 4 Teslas — 2 at his home in Georgia and 2 at his home in California.
+However, he found the Teslas to be so much better than anything else that he got rid of all of his other cars and now just has 4 Teslas — two at his home in Georgia and two at his home in California.

 The Tesla love isn’t brand new, either.
 Akon has apparently been a big fan of Tesla long enough to be one of the first people to put a $40,000 deposit (or two?) down for the Tesla Model X (~4 years ago).
 I didn’t ask him what Model X VIN(s) he had, but he was apparently one of the first few hundred people to receive an X.

 Akon did make one notable mistake, imho — he chose white for all of his Teslas….
 He apparently didn’t think my love of the brown and green Teslas was very cool, and to be fair, those are no longer options and white seems to be the one of most popular options, but it’s still my least favorite color on a Tesla, so I’ll stick to my claim that he made a mistake on that front.
 (At least change it up for different moods, man!)
 On the plus side, white is more energy efficient in the hot climates where Akon lives, so we can give him some more green cred for that.